IDMNYU/DM997X-Thesis-FA16/dm997X_ms_thesis_syllabus.md

 ### COMMUNICATING WITH THE PROFESSOR OUTSIDE OF CLASS

-* Direct message on Slack about logistics (when, where, how many?)
-ONLY
+* EMAIL ME - however if your email is more than a paragraph we should probably be meeting in person.
 * Talk to me in person directly after class, during your status meeting, or set up an appointment about issues and problems.
 DO NOT direct message long conversations.
-(If your direct message turns into paragraphs that means you should be talking to me in person not direct messaging me.)

 ### STUDENT RESPONSIBILITIES